-Retail includes indoor shopping malls, outdoor strip malls and big box retailers.
+Retail includes indoor shopping malls, outdoor strip malls, and big-box retailers.
 It also includes grocery stores and restaurants.
-Its value is around $2.1 trillion, or 36 percent of the total value of commercial real estate.
-It consists of at least 9.5 billion square feet of shopping center space.
+Its value is around $2.4 trillion, or 15% of the total value of commercial real estate.
+It consists of some 13.65 billion square feet of shopping center space.

-- Office buildings include everything from Manhattan skyscrapers to your lawyer's office.
-There are roughly 4 billion square feet of office space, worth around $1.7 trillion, or 29 percent of the total.
+Office buildings include everything from Manhattan skyscrapers to your lawyer's office.
+There are roughly 11.27 billion square feet of office space.
+It's worth around $2.5 trillion or 15.63% of the total.

-- Apartment buildings are commercial real estate.
-That's because companies own them only to turn a profit.
+Apartment buildings are commercial real estate.
+Companies own them only to turn a profit.
 That's why homes rented by their owners are residential, not commercial.
-Some reports include apartment building data in statistics for residential real estate instead of commercial real estate.
-There are around 33 million square feet of apartment rental space, worth about $1.44 trillion.
+However, some reports include apartment building data in statistics for residential real estate instead of commercial real estate.
+There are around 17.54 billion square feet of apartment rental space, and it's worth about $2.9 trillion combined.

-- Industrial property is used to manufacture, distribute or warehouse a product.
+Industrial property is used to manufacture, distribute, or warehouse a product.
 It's not always considered commercial, especially in land use plans and in zoning.
-There are 13 billion square feet of industrial property worth around $240 billion.
+There are 20.75 billion square feet of industrial property worth around $1.5 trillion.

 How to Invest in Commercial Real Estate

-Unlike other public companies, REITs must distribute at least 90 percent of their taxable earnings to shareholders.
+Unlike other public companies, REITs are legally required to distribute at least 90% of their taxable earnings to shareholders.
 This saves them the business tax cost, which is paid by the shareholder at the capital gains tax rate.

 Pros and Cons of REITs